Expert Advice

 Traveling to Barbados

 Everyone is asking me about how we planned our flights to Barbados.
 As Iowa residents, we flew to the East Coast and stayed the night.
-Of course, we stayed at a Hilton hotel, using Hilton Honors™ Points, so it was essentially free.
-Then the following day, we hopped on a plane, and in about five hours, we were there.
+Of course, we stayed at a Hilton hotel, using Hilton Honors™ Points, making it essentially free.
+The next day we hopped on a plane and arrived five hours later.

 Insider tip: Put your breakfast credit to use.
 I used my breakfast credit at the hotel coffee shop and had snacks for the early morning flight.